PyMarcus/update_bad_smell_table/README.md

 # update_bad_smell_table
-Still on the college project, this code aims to update (and correct) any analyzer problems
+Still on the college project, this code aims to update (and correct) any parser problems